strukturag/libheif/README.md

 ### Adding dav1d decoder for AVIF

 * Install [`meson`](https://mesonbuild.com/).
-* Run the `dav1d.cmd` script in directory `third-party` to download dav1d and compile it.
+* Run the `dav1d.cmd` script in the `third-party` directory to download dav1d and compile it.

 When running `cmake` or `configure`, make sure that the environment variable `PKG_CONFIG_PATH` includes the absolute path to `third-party/dav1d/dist/lib/x86_64-linux-gnu/pkgconfig`.